Ukratic/Siganto/README.md

 #### 1. Display
 - Load a .wav file.
 The button reloads the same file if clicked again.
 Select the button next to it to close the .wav file before loading another.
 - Activate measuring cursors (deactivated by default upon loading a new graph).
 Distance between 2 cursors is shown and you can also jump to a nearby peak.
-- Change FFT window size (default 512)
+- Change FFT window size (default 512) or window function (Tukey, Kaiser, Hann, Hamming, Blackman, Bartlett, Flattop)
 - Change language (english and french available)
 - Display frequency & power information of the signal file (Estimated BW, dB level, symbol rate & ACF)
 - Modify parameters for transition (phase, frequency) & persistence graphs